francoiskroll/cutter/README.md

 `lcbp` as NA or 0 allows to differentiate the two cases.
 If `lcbp` is NA, we did not run the detection of templated insertions.
 If `lcbp` is 0, we ran the detection of the templated insertions but the result was not convincing (`cutdist`: the mutation was too far from the cut; or `minLCSbp`: the best common substring was not long enough).

 When looking for the longest common substring between the newly synthesised sequence and the search window, `detectTemplatedIns` tests both directions of the search window (_not_ the reverse-complement, simply the search window read from left to right or read from right to left).
-I have seen examples where a reverse match (i.e. a big chunk of the newly synthesised sequence seems to come from the reference read from right to left).
+I have seen examples where a reverse match (i.e. a big chunk of the newly synthesised sequence seems to come from the reference read from right to left, see cartoon "Example of reverse match" above).

-*could insert example here*

 Currently, `detectTemplatedIns` only returns _the_ longest common substring (sequence).
 In practice, the newly synthesised sequence is often a patchwork of sequences from multiple origins, but we do not currently attempt to locate all the origins (templates).